unicef/iogt-pwa/CONTRIBUTING.md

 2. Run `npm install` in the root `iogt-pwa` folder.

 Once it is done, you can modify any file locally and run `npm start`, `npm test` or `npm run build`.

+### Coding style

+Please follow the coding style of the project.
+IOGT-PWA uses prettier and eslint, so if possible, enable linting in your editor to get real-time feedback.

+- `npm prettier` reformats the code.
+- `npm lint` runs manually the linting rules.

+Finally, when you submit a Pull Request, they are run again by our continuous integration tools, but hopefully, your code is already clean!

+## Roadmap

+To get a sense of where IOGT-PWA is heading, or for ideas on where you could contribute, take a look at the [roadmap](https://github.com/unicef/iogt-pwa/).

+## License

+By contributing your code to the unicef/iogt-pwa GitHub repository, you agree to license your contribution under the GNU Affero General Public License.